eliasjnior/paypal-brasil-para-woocommerce/README.md

 ## Build

-To build you need first to install dependences with and then run build.
+To build run following commands to install dependencies, then command to build for development or production:

 ```
 npm install
 npm run build
 ```

-To build for production you can use:
+To build for production:

 ```
 npm run build:prod
 ```

-And for development with watch you can use:
+For development watcher:

 ```
 npm run watch